 2.298 Linseed Oil ― A drying oil extracted from the seeds of the flax plant ( Linium usitatissimum ).
 The oil is refined by treatments which remove water and mucilaginous material and is then described as acid or alkali refined oil according to the method of treatment.
 Further processing gives boiled oil, blown oil or stand oil.

-2.299 Liquid Driers ― See ‘driers’.
+2.299 Liquid Driers ― See ‘driers’

-2.300 Livering ― A progressive thickening in the consistency of a paint or varnish due to gelation, to a stage where it is unsuitable for application ( see also ‘gelling’ ).
+2.300 Livering ― A progressive thickening in the consistency of a paint or varnish due to gelation, to a stage where it is unsuitable for application ( see ‘gelling’ ).

 2.301 Long Oil ― A high ratio of oil to polyester part in resin in a varnish medium ( see ‘Oil length’ and ‘short oil’ ).